ddmitov/perl-executing-browser/README.md

 * **3. Cross-platform availability:**
     use it on every platform, where Perl5, Qt and QtWebKit are available;

-* **4. User-space solution:**
+* **4. Secure user-space solution:**
     no daemons or services are installed or started, no privileged ports are opened, no firewall notifications should be triggered and no need for administrative privileges to run the program;

 * **5. Maximal (re)use of existing web technologies and standards:**
-    use as much as possible from existing web technologies, standards and their documentation to build secure desktop applications.
+    use as much as possible from existing web technologies, standards and their documentation to build desktop applications..

 ## Features